 The Governor presides over the Executive Council every Thursday morning (and more often if required).
-The Governor has a supervisory role to ensure that the processes of the Executive Council are conducted lawfully and regularly, and accordingly may ask questions and seek further information from Ministers; he is entitled to be consulted and to encourage and warn his Ministers.
+The Governor has a supervisory role to ensure that the processes of the Executive Council are conducted lawfully and regularly, and accordingly may ask questions and seek further information from Ministers; they are entitled to be consulted and to encourage and warn their Ministers.

 In the Executive Council, the Governor gives formal and legal effect to acts of Parliament and to those decisions of Cabinet which require action by the Governor, such as senior appointments.

 Examples of the Governor's constitutional powers include the power: